Pre-dawn food run then rush home: Kashmir under curfew

 After ordering Indian and foreign tourists as well as Hindu pilgrims to leave Kashmir last week, police have quietly been asking hundreds of thousands of Indian migrant laborers to leave as well.

-Months earlier, the largest indigenous rebel group, Hizbul Mujahideen, warmed that “every Indian would become a legitimate target if India scrapped the region’s special status.”
+Months earlier, the largest indigenous rebel group, Hizbul Mujahideen, warned that “every Indian would become a legitimate target if India scrapped the region’s special status.”

 Meanwhile, Ahmed the trader, said “no matter what, we’ve a job to do to help our families and neighbors right now.”